Australian rules football culture: Popularity

+Australian rules football being played by children in Bacchus Marsh, Victoria.

 Australian rules football has attracted more overall interest among Australians (as measured by the Sweeney Sports report) than any other football code, and, when compared with all sports throughout the nation, has consistently ranked first in the winter reports, and most recently third behind cricket and swimming in summer.

 In some of the southern states, it is the most popular of all sports.

 As a football code, it is the most popular form of football in the Northern Territory, South Australia, Tasmania, Victoria and Western Australia.
 It is less popular in New South Wales, the Australian Capital Territory and Queensland, although there has traditionally been support for the code in regions within those states, such as parts of southern New South Wales including the Riverina and parts of Queensland such as Cairns and the Gold Coast.
 The AFL teams from Brisbane and Sydney attracted a strong increase in crowds and television audiences when they won four premierships between them from 2001-2005 (and appeared in Grand Finals between 2001 and 2006 inclusive), though crowds and TV ratings have both declined as both teams' performances (in particular the Brisbane Lions who have suffered a decline since losing the 2004 AFL Grand Final) in subsequent years dropped.
 Demographic and migration trends have affected all football codes in recent years, but most significantly Australian football in Queensland.